fredicinho/schnauz/Readme.md

 You can choose to run the application without https by using the "http" launch profile.

+Open the browser and navigate to `https://localhost:7264/` to play the game.
+Sign in with a username and search for a game.
+You can open multiple tabs to simulate multiple players.

+Open the browser and navigate to `http://localhost:16686/` to view the traces in Jaeger.

 ## Project Structure

 - `Schnauz.Server`: The main server-side project, which includes the Frontend, Backend and Grain Client.